BrianLitwin/LeetcodeSolutions/README.md

 # Leetcode Solutions

-As of now in Swift, C, JavaScript, and Python.
+As of now in Swift, C, JavaScript, Clojure, and Python.